misiektoja/spotify_monitor/README.md

 Chromium profiles support `Default` and `Profile *` directories plus friendly names from Local State.
 Both modern `<profile>/Network/Cookies` and legacy `<profile>/Cookies` databases are recognized.

+<a id="manual-cookie-extraction"></a>
+##### Manual cookie extraction

-Manual extraction is an advanced fallback.
+Manual extraction is an advanced fallback for local installations and the recommended default-container path.
 Log in to [Spotify Web Player](https://open.spotify.com/) then locate `sp_dc` through browser developer tools or a trusted cookie editor.
-Store it as `SP_DC_COOKIE` in an environment variable or dotenv file.
-You can still pass it with `-u` / `--spotify-dc-cookie`, but command-line secrets may be exposed through shell history or process listings.
+Run `--set-sp-dc` for your installation and paste the value at its hidden prompt.
+The command validates it before changing the selected dotenv file.
+You can still pass it with `-u` or `--spotify-dc-cookie`, but command-line secrets may be exposed through shell history or process listings.

 If your `sp_dc` cookie expires, the tool will notify you via the console and email.
 In that case, you'll need to grab the new `sp_dc` cookie value.